 If you’re wondering “how do I stop mail from popping up on Mac OS 10.15”, the first thing to do is to check if the Mail app is the root cause of the problem.
 The first two methods we recommend addresses the problem if the Mail app is the root cause.
 But if the problem lies elsewhere, then you might need to try other methods.

+How do I stop apple mail from opening on macOS 10.15?
 The following is a run down of different solutions you can try.

 Method 1: Change Mail Preferences Settings